 2. Dealer price: why the gold price is not your payout

 A common misconception is that a gold ducat tracks the gold price exactly.
 The price dealers offer is usually below the spot price of gold, due to buying and processing margins, the difference between paper and physical gold prices, and because common ducats are often bought as bulk.
+At Schulman the collector value is part of how we value gold coins, not the gold content alone.

 3. Auction value: the numismatic premium